Breush/lava/whats-next.md

 - Change setter/getter to unique syntax

-## Remove SFML

 ### Chamber

-- Rename file to lower case
-- Remove comments \brief and such
-- Remove Export.hpp, lava/config.hpp
-- Window -> Remove everything not used
-- (?)
-Remove lava::String and lava::Utf class
-- Replace lava::Thread with std::thread/std::mutex
+- Have user documentation

 ### Crater

 - Everything's left!
 - Have Win32 and Wayland support
-- Rename file to lower case
+- Rename files to lower case
 - Remove comments \brief and such
+- Window -> Remove everything not used
 - Have a way to access keyboard/mouse state (isKeyPressed)
 - Window fullscreen
 - Window title
+- Use pimpl conventions (no priv namespace)
+- Clean warnings
+- Have complex event handling (dragging, double click)

 ### Magma